plugin-service/cordova-plugin-zoom-sdk/README.md

 Since the Zoom SDK files are large, it is not included in the github.
 Please visit [ZoomLogin Developer Website](https://dev.zoomlogin.com) and download the sdk files and copy the relevant file to the root folder of this plugin.

 For Android, there will be a .aar file inside the downloaded zip file (like zoom-authentication-hybrid-<version #>.aar), which has to be copied to the root folder.
-For iOS, there will be a folder named ZoomAuthenticationHybrid.framework inside ZoomAuthentication-ios-<version #> folder, within the zip file, which has to be copied to the root folder.
+For iOS, there will be a folder named ZoomAuthentication.framework inside ZoomAuthentication-ios-<version #> folder, within the zip file, which has to be zipped and copied to the root folder.

+Modification to the hooks file within the hooks folder might be required if the android .aar file is of a different version.

+Below are details of different functions available in the plugin.
+Some of them are not enabled in the evaluation version and are included only for demo purpose.

 Initializing the SDK
 --------------------